 - During the primary recruitment semester (spring), there are more than 2,600 members in the 27 Greek-lettered organizations at Elon.

 - Each Greek-lettered organization is a self-governing business.
 With the assistance of alumni advisors, students collectively budget, collect, and expend more than $600,000 per year.

 - Fraternity and sorority members are involved in various areas of campus life including undergraduate research, student employment, service, and leadership.
 There are more than 250 leadership positions within the Greek community alone.

-- Cumulatively, the fraternity/sorority community at Elon raised and donated $200,000+ to charitable organizations during the past academic year.
+- Cumulatively, the fraternity/sorority community at Elon raises and donates thousands of dollars to charitable organizations each year.

 Questions Frequently Asked by Parents

 Encourage your student to get involved on campus before joining a Greek-lettered organization.
 Elon’s spring recruitment schedule allows students to find their place on campus before making a lifelong commitment to a fraternity or sorority.
 We offer a full semester for students to find a balance between their academic, student involvement and social priorities before deciding to add a Greek-lettered organization that may compliment their experience.

 Help your student compare their personal and family values to the values of each chapter.
 Greek-lettered organizations were founded to create better people through membership in values-based organizations.
 Understanding this is a key component to helping your student choose which organization to join.